"Search Engines don't read images." So what?

 Learn more about tours to the Caribbean.

-But, again, never forget that people're going to read these texts.
+But, again, never forget that people are going to read these texts.
 Sometimes webmasters use words just because they are good keywords — and never care what users will think.

-For instance, when I was looking to buy a turtle for my son, I clicked a link exotic pets on some website.
+For instance, when I was looking to buy a turtle for my son, I clicked a link with an anchor "exotic pets" on some website.
 But all I found was all kinds of cats.
 Imagine my disappointment.
 In this case, the webmaster could write all cat breeds or cats for sale, or cats and kittens.
-Then, if users clicked the link, they'd find what they expect.
+Then, if users clicked the link, they′ d find what they expect.

 DO IT NOW!
 Make internal links with descriptive keyword-rich anchor texts.